-Phoenix CloudCache is a dedicated server that locally stores up to 30 days of backup data from Phoenix agents, and then periodically synchronizes this data to Phoenix Cloud.
+Phoenix CloudCache is a dedicated server that locally stores up to 30 days of backup data from Phoenix agents, and then periodically synchronizes this data to Druva Cloud.

-Note: Even if you configure CloudCache in your local LAN environment, Phoenix agents require a WAN connection to connect with Phoenix Cloud during backup to CloudCache.
-Phoenix uses this connection to synchronize the metadata with Phoenix Cloud while the data is backed up to CloudCache.
+Note: Even if you configure CloudCache in your local LAN environment, Phoenix agents require a WAN connection to connect with Druva Cloud during backup to CloudCache.
+Druva Phoenix uses this connection to synchronize the metadata with Druva Cloud while the data is backed up to CloudCache.

 You can consider deploying Phoenix CloudCache if any of the following scenarios apply to your organization: